krunl86/webool_test/README.md

 # Project Setup

 - I have used project setup for MVVM structure. along with use of riverpod.
-- Have feature sentric approch for folder structure. where all new feature have their separate MVP folder structure.
+- Have feature sentric approch for folder structure. where all new feature have their separate MVVM folder structure.
 - As of now we have only one screen cum feature of CryptoList so folder structure is simple

 # Exra Information